 Ira Robbins Distinguished Professor of Law and Barnard T. Welsh Scholar WCL Faculty

-Degrees
+- Degrees

-A.B., University of Pennsylvania
+- A.B., University of Pennsylvania

-J.D., Harvard Law School
+J.D., Harvard Law School - Bio

 Ira Robbins, Professor at AU's Washington College of Law, is an expert on criminal law and procedure, the death penalty, habeas corpus, prisoners' rights, privatization of prisons and jails, conspiracy, insanity, and other legal issues.
 He was Acting Director of the Federal Judicial Center's Education and Training Division and served as the reporter for the American Bar Association's Task Force on Death Penalty Habeas Corpus and the ABA's Task Force on Privatization of Corrections.
 Professor Robbins also served as a Supreme Court Fellow, as a special consultant to the Advisory Committee on Criminal Rules of the Judicial Conference of the United States, and as a member of the ABA's Task Force on Post-Conviction Remedies.

 Professor Robbins is a founding member of the WCL Criminal Justice Practice & Policy Institute.
-His recent books include Prisoners and the Law (six vols., 2024) and Habeas Corpus Checklists (two vols., 2024).
+His recent books include Prisoners and the Law (seven vols., 2024) and Habeas Corpus Checklists (two vols., 2025).
 His publications have been cited in more than 100 judicial opinions, including by the U.S. Supreme Court and the High Court of Israel.
 Professor Robbins' interviews and analyses have appeared on all of the major U.S. and foreign television and radio networks (including The Colbert Report, on Comedy Central) and in such publications as Time, Newsweek, U.S. News & World Report, HuffPost, London Times, New York Times, New York Times Magazine, New Yorker, Politico, USA Today, Wall Street Journal, Washington Post, ABA Journal, National Law Journal, and Legal Times.
 Robbins' recent media attention has focused on his work on the doctrine of citizen's arrest, particularly regarding the murder of Ahmaud Arbery in Georgia.

 In 2016, in recognition of his scholarship and testimony opposing private prisons since their inception, Professor Robbins was elected to the Board of Directors of Abolish Private Prisons.
 The aim of the organization is to eliminate private prisons in the U.S. by challenging their constitutionality.
 Professor Robbins was also named legal consultant to the litigation team.